abdalrahman-alhmouz/201-reading-note/class-09.md

 ***The addEventListener() method***

-Example
-Add an event listener that fires when a user clicks a button:
+> Add an event listener that fires when a user clicks a button:
+>

-document.getElementById("myBtn").addEventListener("click", displayDate);
+> document.getElementById("myBtn").addEventListener("click", displayDate);
+> ..

-The `addEventListener()` method attaches an event handler to the specified element.
+> The `addEventListener()` method attaches an event handler to the specified element.
-The `addEventListener()` method attaches an event handler to an element without overwriting existing event handlers.
+> The `addEventListener()` method attaches an event handler to an element without overwriting existing event handlers.
-You can add many event handlers to one element.
-You can add many event handlers of the same type to one element, i.e two "click" events.
-You can add event listeners to any DOM object not only HTML elements. i.e the window object.
-The `addEventListener()` method makes it easier to control how the event reacts to bubbling.
-When using the `addEventListener()` method, the JavaScript is separated from the HTML markup, for better readability and allows you to add event listeners even when you do not control the HTML markup.
-You can easily remove an event listener by using the `removeEventListener()` method.

-HTML Event Attributes
+## HTML Event Attributes

-On this page I give a quick overview of the most important events, including compatibility information for modern browsers.
+*On this page I give a quick overview of the most important events, including compatibility information for modern browsers.*

-All events named on this page are recognized by most browsers when they occur on certain HTML elements.
-This means that the browser looks if any event handling script is registered to the HTML element for this event.
+> All events named on this page are recognized by most browsers when they occur on certain HTML elements.
+> This means that the browser looks if any event handling script is registered to the HTML element for this event.
 If there is such a script, it is executed immediately.

-In the beginning there were only a few events.
-These events work in almost all JavaScript browsers, even in very old ones.
-Note that in those early days events worked on links and form fields, sometimes on then entire window, but not on many other HTML elements.

-Interface events
+***Interface events***
-Interface events are events that are not caused by user actions, but by the result of user actions.
+*Interface events are events that are not caused by user actions, but by the result of user actions.
-When the user clicks on any element he always causes a click event.
+***When the user clicks on any element he always causes a click event.
 When clicking on the element has special meaning, an additional interface event is caused.
 For instance, when the user clicks on a link his action causes a click event.
-Clicking on a link orders a new page to be loaded, though, so the result of this specific click event is the interface event unload.
+Clicking on a link orders a new page to be loaded, though, so the result of this specific click event is the interface event unload.***

-Other interface events are resize, scroll and focus/blur.

-Mouse events
+***Mouse events***
-From Netscape 2 onwards all browsers recognize two events on links.
-When the user moves the mouse into the link area, the mouseover event fires.
-When he clicks on it the click event fires.
-Pretty soon after the mouseout event was added, which fires when the mouse leaves the link area.
-Thus the Traditional Triad of mouse events was formed.
+*From Netscape 2 onwards all browsers recognize two events on links.
+When the user moves the mouse into the link area, the mouseover event fires.*
+*When he clicks on it the click event fires.
+Pretty soon after the mouseout event was added, which fires when the mouse leaves the link area.*

-Form events
+*Thus the Traditional Triad of mouse events was formed.*

+***Form events***
-Forms recognize the submit and reset events, which — predictably — fire when the user submits or resets a form.
-The submit event is the key of any form validation script.
-When the user submits the form, go through all form fields and see if he has filled in correct data.
-If you spot a mistake, stop the form submission and alert the user of the problem.
+*Forms recognize the submit and reset events, which — predictably — fire when the user submits or resets a form.*
+*The submit event is the key of any form validation script.*
+*When the user submits the form, go through all form fields and see if he has filled in correct data.
+*If you spot a mistake, stop the form submission and alert the user of the problem.*